inet-framework/inet/tutorials/wireless/doc/step12.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since we switched the radio to :ned:`ApskScalarRadio`, we also need to
-change the medium to :ned:`ApskScalarRadioMedium`.
+change the medium to :ned:`ScalarRadioMedium`.
 In general, one always
 needs to use a medium that is compatible with the given radio.
 (With
-:ned:`UnitDiskRadio`, we also used :ned:`UnitDiskRadioMedium`.)
+:ned:`GenericUnitDiskRadio`, we also used :ned:`UnitDiskRadioMedium`.)

-:ned:`ApskScalarRadioMedium` has "slots" to plug in various propagation
+:ned:`ScalarRadioMedium` has "slots" to plug in various propagation
 models, path loss models, obstacle loss models, analog models, and
 background noise models.
 Here we make use of the fact that the default
 background noise model is homogeneous isotropic white noise, and set up